ataxexe/kodo/README.md

   .expect(doingAllowedStuff(), to().succeed());
 ~~~

-You can always use the helper classes `Spec` and `Predicates`.
-They contain a set of useful methods to help you
-write your awesome tests!
+You can always use the helper class `Expectation`.
+It contain a set of useful methods to help you write your awesome tests!

 # How To Contribute